yyan22/SeleniumWebDriver/README.md

 (3) UpdateAccountTestCase.java:
 Verify updating your account details is saved and retrieved after logging out and back in using the My Account link.

-Please note: This test case has not been implemented.
-The reason it is not implemented is because I registered online but have not received any confirmation email.
-As long as I get the link to login, I will get to this test case immediately.

 (4) EmptyCartMsgTestCase.java:
 Verify removing all items from your cart produces an empty cart message.

+(5) OnlineStoreTestSuite.java:
+The test suite class contains three files to be tested: SubmitOrderTestCase.java, UpdateAccountTestCase.java, EmptyCartMsgTestCase.java.

+(6) OnlineStoreTestRunner.java:
+This file is used to run the test suite.
+If the test suite is successfully run, the console window should print out three sentenses:
+Apple iPhone4s 16GB SIM-Free - Black order has been successfully placed.
+Account details are saved and retrieved.
+Removing all items from your cart produces an empty cart message.

-Automation Excecise 2 contains 1 file:
+Automation Excecise 2 contains one file:

 NearestStationTestCase.java

-It performs 2 tasks:
+It performs two tasks:

 (1) Query for nearest stations to Austin, TX that are part of the "ChargePoint Network".
 Verify that "HYATT AUSTIN" appears in the results.
 Store/save the Station Id of the HYATT AUSTIN station.